aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 20Jun18
+Finished Section 16, except for one exercise, and began Section 17.

 ## 19Jun18
 Got a lot of work done today.
 Looking forward to continuing to work on classes.
 Finished a few more exercises in Section 15 and all but 3 on Section 16.